StanfordLegion/regent-lang.org/reference.md

 Index types define points in an N dimensional space, and are used to define the elements of [index spaces](#index-spaces).
 Regent supports 10 built-in index types: `ptr`, `int1d`, `int2d`, `int3d`, and so on up to `int9d`.
-Note that `int4d` or above require additional flags at compile-time and runtime (see below).
+Note that `int4d` and above require additional flags at compile-time and runtime (see below).

 {% highlight regent %}